Product knowledge: AI Image Matching

-Inflation and concerns about the cost of living are rewriting the rules of shopper behavior in many markets.
+Inflation and concerns about the cost of living are rewriting the rules of shoppers’ behavior in many markets, creating a challenging inflationary environment.
+In this scenario, a digital shelf analytics solution is crucial to track and optimize marketing campaigns.

 At the same time, engagement with brands is falling.
 According to EY, 55% of global consumers say brands are no longer important.
 A separate survey, by PwC, found 32% of consumers are buying retailers’ own brands to reduce costs.
 Private-label grocery sales in the US surged by 11% in 2022 to reach $229 billion.
 In the UK, private-label groceries are now growing at almost double the rate of branded products.